Key distinguishing features of the most common diagnoses

 - It is not unusual for the diarrhoea in gastroenteritis to take a couple of weeks to settle; consider a stool specimen if it is not starting to improve after a week.

 - Don’t overlook faecal impaction as a cause of overflow diarrhoea in children, the clues being soiling and a preceding history of constipation.

-- Lactose intolerance tends to be over-diagnosed and often confused with CMPI.
+- Lactose intolerance tends to be over-diagnosed and often confused with CMPA.
 The former is less common, typically follows gastroenteritis and is usually short lived.

 - Undigested food (‘peas and carrots syndrome’) in the persistent loose stool of an otherwise well and thriving child is virtually pathognomic of the harmless toddler’s diarrhoea.